Labor Strategy: Rank-and-File Jobs Program, Strike Support, and Workers’ Circles

 Union density is at a historic low in the U.S. and the majority of workers are unorganized;

-Socialists have historically played an important role in radicalizing, organizing, and leading the labor movement, but today’s left has lost its connection to working-class institutions;
+Socialists have historically played an important role in radicalizing, organizing, and leading the labor movement, but today’s left has lost its connection to working-class institutions; and

 Other DSA chapters have begun to bridge the gap by recruiting DSA members to take union jobs as well as recruiting union members to the DSA, in part through strong strike support;